-This document provides instructions and technical information for the operation and service of rolling stock single-cell batteries in railway applications.
-It covers the product range of 2V ZeMaRailTM single cells with VRLA (AGM), TPPL+SnTechnology:
+This document provides instructions and technical information for the operation and service of rolling stock monobloc batteries in Railway applications.
+It covers the product range of 12V ZeMaRail[TM] monoblocs with VRLA (AGM), TPPL+SnTechnology:

+- 12ZeMa92

-- ZeMa200P18
+- 12ZeMa122

-- ZeMa270P12
+- 12ZeMa167

-- ZeMa340P12
+- 12ZeMa170

-- ZeMa450P21
+- 12ZeMa190

-DO NOT commence operating or working on the battery until this Owner's Manual has been carefully read and understood.
-Please file the documents for future consultation.
-Additionally, please study the technical documents about your battery system and your application.
+Before you start operating or working on the battery, carefully read this Owner's Manual for 12V ZeMaRail[TM] Blocs.

 Additionally, you must study the technical documents about your battery system and your application.

-Paying close attention to these instructions will avoid possible hazards that can be caused by batteries, it will also reduce future repair and/or downtime and will help increase the service life of the battery.
-Ignoring the operating instructions and repairing batteries with non-original parts will void the battery warranty.
-All failures, malfunctions or faults of the battery, the charger or any other accessories, must be reported to our EnerSys Service immediately.
+Paying close attention to these instructions will avoid possible hazards that batteries can cause, will reduce future repair or downtime, and help increase the service life of the battery.

+Ignoring the operating instructions and repairing using non-original parts will render the warranty void.
+All failures, malfunctions, or defaults of the battery, the charger, or any other accessories, must be reported to EnerSys Service immediately.